Tropes A-F | Tropes G-L | Tropes M-R | Tropes S-Z | YMMV | Shout-Outs

 - Hero of Another Story:

 - Colonel Makepeace, formerly the Trope Namer.

 - Colonel Reynolds after Makepeace is revealed to be The Mole.

-- Cameron Mitchell before joining the main cast, where flashback's reveal he was part of Hammond's defence force at the Battle of Antartica and spent the next year in traction, undergoing physical therapy, due to injuries received when his F-302 crashed.
+- Cameron Mitchell before joining the main cast, where a flashback reveals he was part of Hammond's defense force at the Battle of Antarctica and spent the next year in traction, undergoing physical therapy, due to injuries received when his F-302 crashed.